top of page

 While worship is a cry of the heart, whether that is joy or mourning, it is also an action of the Church.
 Worship is active.
 It is a life of service as a laid down lover of Christ.
 Loving what God loves, and hating what God hates, and living like Jesus did is how we worship.
 So worship is more than a Sunday service, but it is a lifestyle of service like Jesus served.
 A good example of what this lifestyle looks like is the early Church in Acts.
 Shortly after Pentecost and Peter’s first sermon, the Church grew massively.
 When the Church gathered for worship, Luke, the author of Acts, says, “And they devoted themselves to the apostles' teaching and the fellowship, to the breaking of bread and the prayers.”
 So the Church was dedicated to the edifying of the Church themselves, but they did not keep to themselves.
 Luke later says, “And they were selling their possessions and belongings and distributing the proceeds to all, as any had need.”
 They worshiped not only by fellowship, teachings, and going to the temple together, but also through giving, serving, and loving the people around them.
 The people that get overlooked, the people that Jesus spent time with, the people that are most desperate for love, those are the people who the early Church went to.
 That is the example of active worship that God calls the Church to.

 As I briefly mentioned before, worship is a high calling of being a Christian.
 God takes worship very seriously and wants it to be completely genuine.
-God values our music, dance, and offerings we give, but if we do not genuinely stand in awe of him, what is the point of worship?
+God values our music, dance, and offerings we give, but if we do not genuinely mean it, what is the point of worship?
 Throughout the story of the Israelites and their worship of God, or lack thereof, God rebukes them for their ingenuine worship.
 He tells the Israelites, through the prophet Amos,

 “‘I hate, I despise your feasts, and I take no delight in your solemn assemblies.
 Even though you offer me your burnt offerings and grain offerings, I will not accept them; and the peace offerings of your fattened animals, I will not look upon them.
 Take away from me the noise of your songs; to the melody of your harps I will not listen.
 But Let justice roll down like waters, and righteousness like an ever-flowing stream.’”

 God does not want empty worship.
 It is possible to do all of the right worship things but do them completely lacking in love for the Father.
-As author and President of Fuller Theological Seminary in California, Mark Labberton, says in his book, The Dangerous Act of Worship, “We ‘sing psalms and hymns and spiritual songs” (Ephesians 5:19) expressing our desire to know Jesus…we think we can say we love God and yet hate our neighbor, neglect the widow, forget the orphan, fail to visit the prisoner, ignore the oppressed.
+As author and President of Fuller Theological Seminary in California, Mark Labberton, says in his book, The Dangerous Act of Worship, “We ‘sing psalms and hymns and spiritual songs’ (Ephesians 5:19) expressing our desire to know Jesus…we think we can say we love God and yet hate our neighbor, neglect the widow, forget the orphan, fail to visit the prisoner, ignore the oppressed.
 It’s the sign of disordered love.
 When we do this, our worship becomes a lie to God.”
 We cannot present God a song of worship yet live a life ignoring the world he so loves.
-Living a life of worship is a high calling, and God does not want anything less than our whole lives surrendered in worship.
+Living a life of worship is a high calling, and God does not want to be led on by our empty words, but he wants a people who serve.

-Knowing how much God cares about worship leads us to consider the key principles of what worship should be, especially musical worship.
+Knowing how much God cares about worship leads us to consider the key principles of what worship should be when we gather corporately.
 It is easy to sing songs and go through the motions of the songs but there has to be principles of worship to ground us.
-Musical worship in the church should always be ascribing glory to God over ourselves, it should always be with one accord as a congregation and participatory, should always be our best, and should be prayerfully prepared while being held loosely to give space for the Holy Spirit to move.
+Corporate worship is the act that we do as a body of believers to respond to God’s invitation and call to us as we do certain practices that form our liturgy and lead us into intimacy with Christ and his exaltation.
+This corporate worship should always be ascribing glory to God over ourselves, it should always be with one accord as a congregation and participatory, should always be our best, and should be prayerfully prepared while being held loosely to give space for the Holy Spirit to move.

 There can be no pride in worship.
 Worship is always placing God above yourself.
 Above your plans, above your expectations, above your desire, above your appearance, and above your life.
 We say many good examples of humility in worship in the Bible, whenever someone encounters God’s heavenly presence.
 For example, Isaiah has a holy encounter with God in his throne room and his response is, “‘Woe is me!
 For I am lost; for I am a man of unclean lips, and I dwell in the midst of a people of unclean lips; for my eyes have seen the King, the LORD of hosts.”
 Isaiah cannot help but proclaim his unworthiness in the presence of God.
 Whenever you encounter the Lord, you will be humbled.
 Worship needs to be a posture of humility while also a position of high praise to the Most High God.